E-commerce as a sales channel

 In e-commerce you should state the delivery options, costs, payment methods and how to return goods.
 If the delivery charges cannot be worked out beforehand, mention that delivery may cost extra.

 Check the laws on distance selling (such as the Consumer Protection Act) for more details on what to state.

 The customer should always receive a confirmation of an order or sale.
 Confirm the order to your customer in reasonable time following the sale.
 Your company is responsible to prove that an order confirmation was sent.

 If the order relates to a good, send the order confirmation no later than on the day the good is delivered.
 If it is a service, you must send the order confirmation before the service is provided.

 The basic details of your company and the product must be stated in the order confirmation.
 The terms and conditions concerning such matters as the price, other charges, delivery, customer complaints, right to cancel the purchase, and return must also be detailed in the order confirmation.

 The order confirmation must also contain the cancellation form of the type described in the Ministry of Justice Decree.
 Send the order confirmation in such format that its details cannot be changed later.

 A customer may normally cancel a transaction within 14 days of receipt of the product.
-Cancellations must be made in a manner that leaves nothing to doubt (by using a form, for example).
+Cancellation must be done in an unambiguous manner, such as an e-mail message or a form that accompanies the returned goods.
 If there is something wrong with the product, the customer can claim a refund even after the cancellation period has expired.